In This Section

 - You may conduct hands-on research as early as your first year at USciences, developing

 the critical thinking skills that will ready you for the rigors of medical school

 - USciences faculty members are respected, involved members of the medical and scientific

 community and are experts in their fields.

-- Qualified students can pursue a dual BS/professional degree program that may guarantee an interview with one of our partner medical schools.
+- Qualified students can pursue a dual BS/professional degree program that may guarantee an interview with one of our partner medical schools or health professions schools.
 These schools also reserve seats for our students.

 - Loading Events...